koculu/ZoneTree/docs/storage/disk-segments.md

 `DefaultSparseArrayStepSize` controls the default sparse array density.
 A smaller step gives more index entries and can improve positioning at the cost of memory.
 A larger step reduces memory but may require more local search.
 Setting it to `0` disables default sparse array creation/loading.

+The default sparse array step size is `1024`.

 ## Compression

 Disk segments can use block-based compression to reduce storage footprint while preserving random access at the block level.
 Compression changes CPU, IO, and cache trade-offs.

+The default disk compression profile uses LZ4 fastest compression with `4 MB` blocks.

 See [compression](compression.md).

 ## Read Path Caches

 Disk segments use caches to reduce repeated disk work.
 ZoneTree includes circular key/value caches and block cache behavior for disk reads.

+The default circular key and value caches each hold `1024` records with a `10 second` record lifetime.

 See [read-path caching](read-path-caching.md).